Temporary Fire Restrictions Lifted for Jefferson County

 Masks should be worn while playing indoor sports unless it interferes with the activity.
 You may remove the mask temporarily to catch your breath if needed, or if you can’t wear appropriate safety equipment while wearing the mask.
 Wear a mask as much as feasible.

-The State order includes relaxation of restrictions for indoor and outdoor recreational facilities.
-This means the indoor tennis facility can be utilized with reduced capacity as long as users can maintain 6 foot physical distancing.
-In addition, the outdoor courts may be utilized for individual and organized use while maintaining required physical distancing.
-Outdoor court use will continue on a first-come, first-served basis.
+The current State Order includes relaxation of restrictions for indoor and outdoor recreational facilities.
+This means the indoor tennis facility can be utilized with reduced capacity as long as users can maintain six-foot physical distancing.
+In addition, the outdoor courts may be utilized for individual and organized use while maintaining required physical distancing with reduced occupancy.
 Both indoor and outdoor use discourages shared use of equipment.
-District staff is working diligently to determine how these new guidelines will impact current and future summer programming.
-More information will be shared as soon as it is available.
+District staff continues to diligently work to determine how these new guidelines will impact current and future summer programming.
+Information and updates will be communicated as they become available.
 Please see our current Tennis Safety Guidelines for utilizing our tennis facilities: https://bit.ly/TennisSafety2020.

 The Community Center fitness area is getting ready to open for limited use.
 The requirements for use will include several protocols and operations changes, such as: